mph-/lcapy/doc/circuits.rst

 - `components` list of component names

 - `nodes` the nodes comprising the graph

+- `num_nodes` the number of nodes comprising the graph

+- `num_branches` the number of branches (edges) comprising the graph

+- `num_parts` the number of separate graphs

+- `nullity` the number of meshes for a planar graph

+- `rank` the required number of node voltages for nodal analysis

+- `node_connectivity` the minimum connectivity of the graph.
+If 0, one or more components are connected, if 1, one or more components are connected at a single node, etc.

 CircuitGraph methods
 --------------------